UnitforBAPP/PRIME-PRAXOL_RCT/README.md

 This repository contains the analysis scripts used in the manuscript.
 It includes:

-1. A SAS syntax file (.txt) used for the analysis of the primary outcome (SHAPS), secondary outcomes (other rating scales), and exploratory outcomes based on activity data (i.e., outcomes with more than two time points).
+1. A SAS syntax file used for the analysis of the primary outcome (SHAPS), secondary outcomes (other rating scales), and exploratory outcomes based on activity data (i.e., outcomes with more than two time points).
 2. An R script used for the analysis of the remaining exploratory variables.